-Check out the South Florida Science Center & Aquarium's Newly Upgraded OBSERVATORY!
+The South Florida Science Center & Aquarium's Newly Upgraded Observatory

-Join us for solar viewing every Saturday and for night sky viewing on the last Friday of every month during Nights at the Museum and for solar viewing on select Saturdays.
+The Observatory is open for night sky viewing on the last Friday of every month during Nights at the Museum and for solar viewing on select Saturdays.
 All viewing sessions are weather permitting.

 Funding for this project was provided by the Marmot Foundation.